EPL to punish virus rule breaches; 10 Villa players positive - WHIZ News

 Villa’s training ground in central England has been closed after 14 positive cases — 10 of which were players — were discovered from two rounds of tests, on Monday and Thursday.

-Tests were also conducted on the youngsters to ensure Villa could field a team against Liverpool in the third round of the FA Cup.
+Tests were also conducted on the youngsters to ensure Villa could field a team against Liverpool.

-The team will be filled with players from the under-18 and under-23 squads, with under-23 manager Mark Delaney leading the team in place of manager Dean Smith.
+The team was filled with players from the under-18 and under-23 squads, with under-23 manager Mark Delaney leading the team in place of manager Dean Smith.

 Villa’s next game in the Premier League is against Tottenham on Wednesday, and Purslow did not know whether that match would go ahead.